RobotLocomotion/drake/doc/_pages/installation.md

 notice regressions, so if it doesn't work for you then please file a bug report.

-Unofficially, Drake is also likely to be compatible with newer versions of Ubuntu or macOS than what are listed, or with Ubuntu 24.04 running on arm64, or with other versions of Python.
+Unofficially, Drake is also likely to be compatible with newer versions of Ubuntu or macOS than what are listed, or with other versions of Python.
 However, these are not supported so if it doesn't work for you then please file a pull request with the fix, not a bug report.

 ⁽¹⁾ Drake features that perform image rendering (e.g., camera simulation) maybe require extra setup.
 See the